hamslices/Open-Source-Print-Controller/README.md

 **Project Vision: A Powerful and Accessible Controller**

 My vision is to create a robust and reliable controller board based on a powerful **STM32 microcontroller**, renowned for its performance and extensive development ecosystem.
-The board will be designed to support a wide range of print mechanisms, from **3-inch models suitable for ticketing to larger 8-inch formats** for full-page receipts or data logging.
+The board will be designed to support a specific print mechanisms, from **3-inch models suitable for ticketing to larger 8-inch formats** for full-page receipts or data logging.
 To ensure reliability and ease of use, the board will feature a streamlined and universally compatible **USB interface for data transfer only**.
 Power will be supplied via a standard DC input, allowing users to connect a common off-the-shelf power brick suitable for the chosen mechanism.

 **What a Partnership Could Look Like**